 “Remember your daughter, friend,” Vasher said, drinking the last of his tea, feeling a twinge of annoyance.
 Do we really have to go through this again?

 Bebid was quiet for a time.
 “You don’t know what you’re asking, Vasher,” he said, leaning in.
-“I’m a priest of Brightvison the Wise.
+“I’m a priest of Brightvison the True.
 I can’t betray my oaths!”

-“Good thing I’m not asking you to, then,” Vasher said, spooning up some of his rice.
+“Good thing I’m not asking you to, then.”

-“We’re not supposed to release information about Court politics,” Bebid said.
-“We’re trusted.”
+“We’re not supposed to release information about Court politics.
+We’re trusted.”

 “Don’t give me that,” Vasher snapped.
 “Those Returned can’t so much as look at one another without half of the city learning about it within the hour.”